MAGALA-RICHARD/apsimNGpy/docs/source/api.rst

        If the required statistics table is not present in the datastore.
 This typically occurs when the sensitivity analysis has not been run or the APSIM output has not yet been generated.
-   KeyError
-       If the sensitivity method was not recognized or improperly set.

    Notes
    -----
-   The statistics table names expected from APSIM are:

-   - ``'MorrisStatistics'`` for the Morris method
-   - ``'SobolStatistics'`` for the Sobol method

    Ensure that the sensitivity analysis has completed successfully before calling this method.